Anyone who’s occupied in the web industry probably struggles with having to explain his job to people who’re not so tech-savvy.

 You can think of artifacts as the conglomeration of the product designer’s work and efforts.
 In this case, these can include the following:

-You can think of wireframes as low-fidelity mock-ups which are used to quickly draft certain solutions for testing.
+You can think of wireframes as low-fidelity mock-ups that are used to quickly draft certain solutions for testing.
 They usually serve as blueprints for the high-fidelity designs that we’ll come to later.

 Wireframes are oftentimes drafted using nothing but pen and pencils on paper and they are great for putting down and generating ideas – that’s mainly because they are a low-budget solution.
 This allows you to scrap bad ideas quickly without any additional costs.